Capstone-24-25/vignette-anomaly-detection/README.md

 # vignette-anomaly-detection

-Vignette on implementing anomaly detection using climate data to detect drastic changes, cloud computing data to detect abnormal attacks, and water quality data to detect contaminations; created as a class project for PSTAT197A in Fall 2024
+Vignette on implementing anomaly detection using climate data to detect drastic changes, cloud computing data to detect abnormal attacks, water quality data to detect contaminations, and image anomaly applications; created as a class project for PSTAT197A in Fall 2024

 ## Contributors